young1m030/website-portfolio-2021spring/README.md

 **Baseline criteria**
 For a minimum grade of B, all projects for this unit must:

-* Use arrangement, size, color, visual rhythm, and/or contrast to focus viewers' attention.
+* Use arrangement, size, color, visual rhythm, and/or contrast to focus viewers' attention
-* Include at least three navigable html locations
+* Include at least 2-3 navigable html locations (multiple pages, or multiple scrolling locations on the same page)
-* Have a clear mode of navigation among the pages
+* Have a clear mode of navigation among the pages (no dead ends)
-* Include at least one sitewide css stylesheet (i.e. an organized theme)
+*	Include a sitewide css stylesheet (i.e. an organized visual theme)
 *	Include at least one legally useable image, with alt text
 *	Successfully display locally in a web browser
-* Argue in reflection why you did what you did
+*	Credit all assets correctly, including attribution (creator names) where required

 **Aspirational inspirations**
 To target (but not guarantee) a grade above a B, the best projects for this unit may...

-* Load site publicly over the internet (e.g. with GitHub Pages)
-* Use Flexbox or Grid layouts
-* Use responsive design to dynamically resize elements based on screen width
+* Media Files
+  -	Include playable media (music, video)
+  -	Use many images, laid out in a clear pattern (e.g. grid, alternating left/right)
+  -	Optimize image filetypes, resolutions, and file sizes for faster loading
+  -	Make or modify your own graphics using GIMP, etc

+* Coding
-* Use advanced navigation, like drop-down menus, tabs, or a sticky nav bar
+  -	Use advanced navigation, e.g. drop-down menu, tabs, or sticky nav bar
+  -	Condense your CSS stylesheet to the best of your ability
-* Use Jekyll (built into GitHub Pages; see [Resources page](https://benmiller314.github.io/cdm2020spring/resources#web-frameworks)) to deploy html templates and variables, which can help minimize repetition
+  -	Use Jekyll (built into GitHub Pages; see [Resources page](https://benmiller314.github.io/cdm2021spring/resources#web-frameworks)) to minimize repetition in your HTML through templates and variables
-* Optimize image filetypes, resolutions, and file sizes for the web
+  -	Use JavaScript
+  -	Use a web framework to build your website (angular, react, etc. but also bootstrap, skeleton, etc, depending on your level)

+* Audience Engagement
+  -	Use best practices for accessible design (see [W3's Four Principles](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head) and the [WAVE web accessibility evaluation tool](http://wave.webaim.org))
+  -	Load site publicly over the internet (e.g. with GitHub Pages)
+  -	Have a clear, consistent theme for your website’s content

+* Dynamism
+  -	Use responsive design (e.g. @media queries, Flexbox, Grid) to dynamically resize elements based on viewport width
+  -	Animate HTML elements via JavaScript (e.g. image carousel) or CSS (e.g. :hover / :focus events)
-* Add interactivity via JavaScript (e.g. on-click events) or other ways to receive information from site visitors (e.g. mailto: links, forms)
+  -	Add interactivity via JavaScript (e.g. on-click events) or other ways to receive information from site visitors (e.g. mailto: links, forms)
-* Animate HTML elements via JavaScript (e.g. image carousel) or CSS (e.g. :hover events)
-* Include a loadable alternate stylesheet / theme (e.g. dark mode)
+  -	Include a loadable alternate stylesheet / theme (e.g. dark mode, high-contrast) if you can explain why it’s helpful in your reflection (e.g. does it make the site more accessible?
+Is it a print stylesheet?)

-* Make or modify your own graphics using GIMP, etc
-* Use best practices for accessible design (see [W3's Four Principles](https://www.w3.org/TR/UNDERSTANDING-WCAG20/intro.html#introduction-fourprincs-head) and the [WAVE web accessibility evaluation tool](http://wave.webaim.org))
-* Use best practices for responsive design (e.g. `@media` queries to resize elements for mobile vs desktop viewing)
+* Reflection
+  -	Use meaningful commit messages that say what’s changing (or even why), especially if that’s new to you
+  -	Make a clear argument in your reflection as to why you met enough of the aspirational criteria to be stretching the abilities you came in with

 ## Deadlines and products